Page created on October 31, 2020. Last updated on May 27, 2022 at 08:43

 Public health final is quite large, but not super difficult.
 I have notes for all public health subjects, so I’d recommend you to use those.
 You should use approx. 7 days.

-Both me and Hatem have made Cardio notes.
+Both me and Hatem have made Cardio notes, but I wrote all cardio-related topics for the internal medicine final, which are much better than my cardio notes.
 Both are good and you can use whichever you want.
 I’d use 5 – 6 days.

 This is another subject I’m not very helpful for, as I passed by luck.
 A fellow year mate by the name of Hussain made some very good notes which people used.
 They’re quite long but you don’t have to know all the details, only the big picture.
 Apparently they don’t expect much on the oral.
 Michelle has also made some really good notes, which are also relatively short.
 I made some notes as well but I wouldn’t say they’re much different from Michelle’s.

 I never had surgery 1 oral, so I don’t know how the exam is, but from what I’ve heard they expect very little.
 Hussain has made notes for this too, so you can use them or mine.
+I recommend reading through the corresponding surgery final (6th year) topics I wrote.
 I’d use 2 – 3 days or more.

 The oncology exam is a bitch, because they ask very specific details.
 I don’t think many people fail, though, so don’t worry.